AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 Learn about the Reports associated with Administrator role in Captivate Prime application.

-Adobe Captivate Prime enables you to create varied reports to track, monitor, and control learner activities.
+Adobe Learning Manager enables you to create varied reports to track, monitor, and control learner activities.
 Learners activities are tracked and captured automatically into the database.
 Manager and Administrator reports are generated from the database.

 ## Overview {#overview}